electricimp/LIS3MDL/README.md

 Switches between continuous and single conversion types.
 This library starts the device in continuous conversion mode by default.

 *conversionType* should be `LIS3MDL.CONVERSION_TYPE_SINGLE` to only take measurements when requested or `LIS3MDL.CONVERSION_TYPE_CONTINUOUS` for continuous collection.
-Note that single-conversion mode has to be used with sampling frequency from 0.625 Hz to 80Hz.
+Note that single-conversion mode has to be used with sampling frequency from 0.625 Hz to 80Hz and must be reset before every read.

 The LIS3MDL is started in continuous-conversion mode.